-As a result of the dislocation in the secondary market for guaranteed loan sales, the Small business finance segment stopped originating new loans in the fourth quarter of 2008.
-Improving secondary market conditions and changes to the SBA 7(a) loan program in the 2 nd quarter have permitted us to begin lending again, although the temporary nature of our lending line has caused management to limit the amount of loans we will originate.
-In June 2009, the Small business finance segment originated and sold a new loan at a premium.
-As of June 30, 2009, we had approximately \$16,327,000 outstanding under the \$30,000,000 GE line of credit of which the Company guarantees up to \$15,000,000 of the advances.
+Improving conditions for the secondary market for guaranteed loan sales and changes to the SBA 7(a) loan program in the second quarter have permitted us to begin lending again.
+As of September 30, 2009, we had approximately \$12,539,000 outstanding under the \$15,000,000 GE line of credit of which the Company guarantees up to \$15,000,000 of the advances.
 On July 22, 2009 we entered into a Fifth Amendment and Consent (the "Fifth Amendment") to the Credit Agreement dated as of August 31, 2005 between NSBF and General Electric Capital Corporation (GECC) which made certain changes in the terms of the warehouse lending facility provided to NSBF.
-The Fifth Amendment reduces the aggregate total of the credit facility to \$15 million from \$28 million, adjusts the interest rate and other terms and extends the maturity date from August 31, 2009 to May 31, 2010 based upon progress shown by NSBF in obtaining a commitment for a replacement lender.
-The effectiveness of the Fifth Amendment is subject to the approval of the United States Small Business Administration.
-Upon the Fifth Amendment becoming effective the Company will have to partially pay the line down.
+The Fifth Amendment reduced the aggregate total of the credit facility to \$15 million, adjusted the interest rate and other terms and extended the maturity date from August 31, 2009 to May 31, 2010 based upon progress shown by NSBF in obtaining a commitment for a replacement lender.
+Upon the Fifth Amendment becoming effective the Company partially paid down the line by \$1,200,000, in addition to normal collections on the line.
 There can be no assurance that we will be able to renew our credit line with GE, or that we will be able to negotiate an alternate arrangement.
 Failure to obtain replacement financing will have a material adverse effect on our business.

-Improvement in operations and the investment recovery provided the Company with positive cash flow for the quarter and the first six months of 2009.
-Cash and cash equivalents increased to \$18,594,000 on June 30, 2009 from \$16,852,000 on December 31, 2008.
-Overall, we believe that throughout 2009 the Company will enjoy both the full year benefit from the expense reductions made in 2008 in the Small business finance, All other and Corporate segments as well as the continuing costs cutting efforts in 2009.
+Improvement in operations provided the Company with positive operating cash flow for the quarter and the first nine months of 2009.
+Cash and cash equivalents decreased to \$15,572,000 on September 30, 2009 from \$16,852,000 on December 31, 2008 reflecting the use of operating cash to pay down the GE warehouse lending facility.
+Overall, we believe that throughout 2009 the Company has and will continue to enjoy both the full year benefit from the expense reductions made in 2008 in the Small business finance, All other and Corporate segments as well as the continuing cost cutting efforts in 2009.

 Our operating businesses are dependent on the health of the small- and medium-sized segments of the U.S. economy.
-The reduction in the availability of credit and a weakening economy could have a negative impact on consumer and commercial spending which could adversely impact Newtek's small business customers.
-This could also negatively impact the value of commercial and residential real estate, which could adversely impact the loan portfolio of our SBA Lending segment.
+The reduction in the availability of credit and the weak economy has had a negative impact on consumer and commercial spending which in turn most likely has and could continue to adversely impact Newtek's small business customers.
+In addition, the weak economy has negatively impacted the value of commercial and residential real estate, which could adversely impact the collateral securing the loan portfolio of our SBA Lending segment.